Property Insurance

 Water damage from a tank is a big problem.
 In strata buildings, the strata now says that once the tank is passed its warranty then it must be replaced.
 In a house the owner may have an older tank because the home was used seasonally.
 This will be a red flag to the insurance company.
 There is a label on the water tank.
 In addition, when a water tank is replaced the plumber typically writes the date of the installation.
 However, best not to rely on the date written on the tank.

 Should the strata property burn to the ground, it will be rebuilt according to the original strata plans.
 Although the property was built 30 years ago the quality of the interior finishes will be rebuilt to the same standard and design of the original build.
+Therefore, take photos of the upgrades done to your property as proof for the insurance agent.
 Inform your insurance agent when there have been modest or significant renovations and provide an estimate of the improvements.

 6) Contents